finos/rune-dsl/documentation/rosetta-modelling-component.md

 e.g. :

 ```
-ResolvablePayoutQuantity:
+type EngineSpecification:
-  + assetIdentifier
+    engineMetric EngineMetric (0..*)
-    [value "notionalAmount"]
+        [synonym MULTI_CARDINALITY_EXAMPLE_12 value "capacityDetail"]
-    [hint "currency"]
+        [synonym MULTI_CARDINALITY_EXAMPLE_12 hint "combustible"]

-AssetIdentifier:
+type EngineMetric:
-  + currency
+    fuel string (0..1)
-    [value "currency" maps 2 meta "currencyScheme"]
+        [synonym MULTI_CARDINALITY_EXAMPLE_12 value "combustible"]

 ```

-In this example the input attribute \"notionalAmount\" is matched to the assetIdentifier and the children of \"notionalAmount\" will be matched against the synonyms for AssetIdentifier.
-However the input attribute \"currency\" will also be matched to the assetIdentifier but \"currency\" is still available to be matched against the synonyms of AssetIdentifier.
+In this example the input attribute \"capacityDetail\" is matched to the engineMetric and the children of \"capacityDetail\" will be matched against the synonyms for EngineMetric.
+However the input attribute \"combustible\" will also be matched to the engineMetric but \"combustible\" is still available to be matched against the synonyms of EngineMetric.

 #### Merging inputs

 Where a Rosetta attribute exists with multiple cardinality, to which more than one input element maps, synonyms can be used to either create a single instance of the Rosetta attribute that merges the input elements or to create multiple attributes - one for each input element.
 E.g. The synonyms :

 ```
-interestRatePayout InterestRatePayout (0..*)
+engineSpecification EngineSpecification (0..*)
-  [synonym FpML_5_10 value feeLeg]
+  [synonym MULTI_CARDINALITY_EXAMPLE_20 value "fuelDetail"]
-  [synonym FpML_5_10 value generalTerms]
+  [synonym MULTI_CARDINALITY_EXAMPLE_20 value "capacityDetail"]
 ```

-will produce two InterestRatePayout objects.
-In order to create a single InterestRatePayout with values from the FpML `feeLeg` and `generalTerms` the synonym merging syntax should be used:
+will produce two EngineSpecification objects.
+In order to create a single EngineSpecification with values from the FpML `fuelDetail ` and `capacityDetail` the synonym merging syntax should be used:

 ```
-interestRatePayout InterestRatePayout (0..*)
+engineSpecification EngineSpecification (0..*)
-  [synonym FpML_5_10 value feeLeg, generalTerms]
+  [synonym FpML_5_10 value fuelDetail, capacityDetail]
 ```

 #### Conditional Mappings